BinaNDT/dataset_pipeline/README.md

 This pipeline automates the process of:
 1. Fine-tuning Mask2Former on custom building damage datasets
 2. Running inference on large-scale video frame collections
-3. Converting predictions to Labelbox format for human review
+3. Converting predictions to COCO and Labelbox formats
-4. Managing multi-GPU training and inference
+4. Visualizing and analyzing prediction quality
+5. Uploading results to Labelbox for human review

 ### Damage Classification Categories

 The model classifies buildings into four damage levels:
-- No Damage: Buildings with no visible structural damage
+- **No Damage**: Buildings with no visible structural damage
-- Minor Damage: Superficial damage, intact structural elements
+- **Minor Damage**: Superficial damage, intact structural elements
-- Major Damage: Significant structural damage but partially standing
+- **Major Damage**: Significant structural damage but partially standing
-- Total Destruction: Complete collapse or destruction
+- **Total Destruction**: Complete collapse or destruction

 ## Prerequisites